DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-20-what-is-an-itt-provider.md

 ## Who organises school placements for trainee teachers?

-Accredited ITT providers and lead partners typically organise their respective school placements.
+Both accredited ITT providers and lead partners can organise schools placements depending on their partnership agreements.

 ## What is a placement school?